andre-j3sus/ist-meic-notes/1st-semester/dad/1-consensus.md

 1. Messages can take **arbitrarily long** to be delivered, can be **lost**, and can be **duplicated**, but they **cannot be corrupted**;
 2. Agents operate at **arbitrary speeds**;
-3. For a sufficient log period of time, the system is **synchronous enough** to allow electing a single leader - **distinguished proposer**.
+3. For a sufficiently long period of time, the system is **synchronous enough** to allow electing a single leader - **distinguished proposer**.

 Paxos has **3 types of agents/roles**: